 I must now confess that, rather many years ago, I too participated in an occupation or two.
 Of course the occupations had no effect whatsoever on the grand political issues at they were directed, but I would not say that they were pointless: they produced debate and political analysis amongst the occupiers, some of it not uninteresting.
 But until recently I would have said that, as a society, we have moved on: we have very different opportunities for registering our views these days.
 Also, my concern (as I have stated before) is that these occupations actually help to turn the wider public against universities, something that we cannot afford right now.

-I would not dismiss the intentions and motives of at least some of the protestors; but I think their methods are misguided, not least because they give opportunities to some whose motives are rather less clear.Explore posts in the same categories: higher education, politics comment below, or link to this permanent URL from your own site.
+I would not dismiss the intentions and motives of at least some of the protestors; but I think their methods are misguided, not least because they give opportunities to some whose motives are rather less clear.higher education, politics comment below, or link to this permanent URL from your own site.